 Kevin Chappell shoots 11-under 59 at The Greenbrier

-Kevin Chappell shot an 11-under 59 on Friday in the second round of A Military Tribute at The Greenbrier for the 11th sub-round 60 round in PGA Tour history.
+Kevin Chappell shot an 11-under 59 on Friday in the second round of A Military Tribute at The Greenbrier for the 11th sub-60 round in PGA Tour history.

 Chappell missed a 10-foot birdie putt on the par-4 ninth to fall a stroke short of Jim Furyk's tour record.

+"I was trying to keep the mindset, keep the foot on the gas and attack," Chappell said.
+"All in all, couldn't be happier with where I'm at."

 Making his first PGA Tour start since back surgery last fall, Chappell opened with a par on No. 10, then birdied the next eight to make the turn in 28.
-He added birdies on No. 1, 5 and 7.
+He birdied No. 1 to tie the PGA Tour record for consecutive birdies set by Mark Calcavecchia in the 2009 Canadian Open, and got to 11 under with birdies on Nos.
+5 and 7.

-Jim Furyk set the record in 2016 with a 58 in the final round of the Travelers Championship.
+Furyk set the 18-hole record in 2016 with a 58 in the final round of the Travelers Championship.

 Chappell was 10 under for the tournament.
 He opened with a 71.